Scarabol/rock-raiders-web/README.md

 ### Cosmetics

-- Missing rockfall animation when switching in main menu
 - Lava rockies texture not using correct UV coordinates
 - Show health percentage in vehicle tooltip as power
 - Play vehicle SFX when tooltip is shown